-The 2018 in situ results for DO showed concentrations were below 4.0 mg/L for three (3) sampling occurrences at site BR-6, two (2) sampling occurrences at site TC-1 and one (1) sampling occurrence at site TW-1.
+The 2019 in situ results for DO showed concentrations were below 4.0 mg/L for two (2) sampling occurrences at site BR-6.
 Site BR-6 continues to experience DO levels below the state standard for single measurements (4.0 mg/L).
+Site TC-1's DO levels have been consistently acceptable (above 4.0 mg/L) throughout all bacteriological 4-day events in 2019.
+In 2018, DO concentrations at TC-1 were below 4.0 mg/L for two (2) sampling occurrences, so site TC-1 shows slight improvement over last year.

-This data indicates low DO concentrations could indicate a build-up of organic wastes entering the water systems potentially in the form of sewage, urban/agricultural runoff, or the discharge of other industrial sources to be a problem in the City of Hampton's watershed.
+Low DO concentrations could indicate a build-up of organic wastes entering the water systems potentially in the form of sewage, urban/agricultural runoff, or the discharge of other industrial sources.